A Clearer Vision of Open-Mindedness

 While the phrase “filter bubble” is used exclusively to describe online mechanisms of thoughts polarization, “echo chamber” refers to both online and offline methods.
 For example, social media algorithms and popular culture act simultaneously to condition a person's beliefs.
 Both metaphors nonetheless illustrate a current social phenomenon that can compromise the development of an open mind.

 We cannot pretend to have the willingness to contemplate new ideas if we are never exposed to them.
-There is no room for open-mindedness if we keep seeking false validation in what is the echo of our own thoughts.
+There is no room for growth if we keep seeking false validation in what is the echo of our own thoughts.
 Many social scientists worry about this lack of healthy exposure to opposing and challenging ideas.

 A study published in Science in 2015 examined this phenomenon.
-In order to understand how social media usage affects open-mindedness, researchers at Facebook and the University of Michigan observed the usage data of 10.1 million active Facebook users in the United States over a six-month period.
+In order to understand how social media usage affects attitudes, researchers at Facebook and the University of Michigan observed the usage data of 10.1 million active Facebook users in the United States over a six-month period.
 The targeted users were people who had reported a political allegiance in their profile.

 The scientists analyzed the relationships they had with other users, as well as the type of content these users shared.
 They noted that, as expected, people tend to group together according to their ideological affiliations.